openresty/opm/README.md

     -h
     --help              Print this help.

+    --install-dir=PATH  Install into the specified PATH directory instead of the system-wide OpenResty installation tree containing this tool.

-    --cwd               Install into the current working directory under ./resty_modules/ instead of the system-wide OpenResty installation tree contaning this tool.
+    --cwd               Install into the current working directory under ./resty_modules/ instead of the system-wide OpenResty installation tree containing this tool.

 Commands: